Constant Contact vs Mailchimp:

 Alternatives to Constant Contact and Mailchimp

-While Constant Contact vs Mailchimp are two of the most popular email marketing tools, there are other great options that might fit your needs better depending on your business goals and budget.
+While Constant Contact vs Mailchimp are two of the most popular email marketing tools, there are other great options.
+These options might fit your needs better, depending on your business goals and budget.

 1. Sendinblue